markothell/SITBlog/content/articles/social-algorithm-manifesto.md

 June 17, 2025

-A **social algorithm** is any system or process enacted by and between humans, that produces transformations of perception, action, potential, or production.
+A **social algorithm** is a system or process enacted by and between humans, that allows us to do new things.
+It's like culture technology.

 ### There exists an algorithm for human alignment.